Design and Technology

-Built upon and has continuity with the provision for Design and Technology established in the Early Years Foundation Stage;
+Built upon, with continuity, the provision for the Design and Technology established in the Early Years Foundation Stage;

 Inclusive in terms of delivering the same curriculum to all of our pupils irrespective of specific learning needs or disabilities and differentiating where necessary through, for example, in class support, providing different learning environments, alternative learning activities and assessment outcomes.

 At Trent, we implement a ‘creativity-led, skills based’ approach to learning and teaching in Design and Technology which develops our pupils as creative, innovative, purposeful and inspired learners and designers.

 Our learning and teaching in Design and Technology is creative and hands-on, allowing opportunities for pupils to work independently, in pairs and in groups of various sizes both inside and outside of the classroom.
 Lessons are brought to life through memorable experiences including practical making and designing activities, going on trips and inviting visitors to Trent.